H5GG/H5GG/README.md

 h5gg.getRangesList('module file name'); //Return the module array, the module has start (base address), end (end address), name (path) attributes

     (If the module file name=0, it will return the APP main program module information, if the module file name is not passed in, it will return a list of all modules)

+h5gg.loadPlugin('Objective-C Class Name','dylib file path'); //load a dylib plugin, return an OC Instance Object
+    (The returned OC object instance can be called directly in js, dylib supports absolute path or relative path in .app)

 For standalone APP version only: